-But when it comes to a love relationship, the mere knowledge of what is right and true is not sufficient, we need to act and really live this relationship out.
+But when it comes to a love relationship, having the mere knowledge of what is right and true is not sufficient, we need to act and really live out this relationship.

 How?
 By following the bride’s example, who got up in the middle of the night, in desperation, looking for her beloved everywhere, leaving nothing to chance.

 She did not postpone her search until morning, when she would have had a good night sleep (after all she had had a long day and needed some rest!).

 She didn’t say, “Why do I have to search for him anyway, could he not have stayed with me?
 Should not he be the one looking for me?”